ghuntley/workshops/nix-workshop/README.md

 ## Computer Setup

 Attendees will need a computer with either Linux, macOS or Windows 10 (with WSL enabled and Ubuntu installed) installed on it.
-See [prerequisites][prerequisites].
+Per-platform installation instructions can be found in the [prerequisites][prerequisites] module.

 ## Legend